Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 12. Haifoss Waterfall

-Haifoss, with a fall of 122 meters, is the third highest waterfall in Iceland.
-Besides having an impressive height, the setting on which it falls makes this a stunning sight to visit.
+Located near the popular Golden Circle route, Haifoss, with a fall of 122 meters, is the third-highest waterfall in Iceland.
+Besides having an impressive height, the setting onto which it falls makes this a stunning sight to visit.

 Another waterfall, Granni, accompanies Haifoss, and they both share the waters of the Fossa River, which is a tributary of the glacial river Þjórsá – Iceland’s longest river.